 5. Legumes: they last very long because they can not be attacked by mold and bacteria

 The dried legumes do not contain water, thanks to the drying process, this makes them unassailable by mold and bacteria.
 Furthermore, the absence of water blocks the enzymes that would cause the seeds to open.
 Legumes must be preserved in a cool, dry and dark place, and never under direct light, neither natural nor artificial.
 In these conditions, they do not lose their properties remaining an excellent source of protein for many years.

 6. Wine vinegar: taste and smell remain unchanged over time

 Whether it is red, white or balsamic, vinegar is a very acid product that can be preserved for a very long time, since it can be considered as a "wine gone bad" it is as if it had no expiry date.
 This is due to the bacteria of the genus Acerobacter that, by oxidizing the ethanol of alcoholic beverages, prevent other bacteria from colonizing it.
-Although vinegar changes color or flavor over time, especially the red one, it does not cause damage to health.
-The white vinegar, on the other hand, remains unchanged over time.
 Keep it in a dark and dry place and close it well after each use.

 7. Liquors and spirits: those with high alcohol content do not expire

 Liquors and spirits with a high alcohol content, such as rum, whiskey, tequila, do not expire, even after opening.
 Their flavor will remain unaltered over time without deteriorating: in some cases they even improve over the years.
 Alcohol is in fact a preservative, it promotes dehydration and blocks the proliferation of bacteria: the same thing is also true for tinctures, such as the vanilla extract in alcohol.
 Also in this case, there is no expiry date.